-In light of the current COVID-19 health measures, Shareholders are strongly encouraged to not attend the Meeting and to complete the enclosed form of proxy printed on WHITE paper and sent it to: Proxy Dept., Computershare Trust Company of Canada, 8th Floor, Proxy Department, 100 University Avenue, Toronto, Ontario, M5J 2Y1 or submit their vote via Internet Voting as described below no later than 7:30 a.m.
-MST, June 24, 2022.
-Unless otherwise stated, the information contained in this information circular is given as of May 13, 2022.
+Shareholders who cannot attend the Meeting are requested to complete the enclosed form of proxy printed on WHITE paper and send it to: Proxy Dept., Computershare Trust Company of Canada, 8th Floor, Proxy Department, 100 University Avenue, Toronto, Ontario, M5J 2Y1 or submit their vote via Internet Voting as described below no later than 7:30 a.m.
+MST, June 23, 2023.
+Unless otherwise stated, the information contained in this information circular is given as of May 18, 2023.